 What's inside this article

-The Bible is a collection of 66 documents, written over the course of some 1,500 years on three continents and in three languages.
+The Bible is a collection of 66 documents, written over 1,500 years on three continents and in three languages.
 Its human authors came from a diverse range of backgrounds that included kings, shepherds, tree farmers, royal officials, tax collectors, fishermen and physicians.
-Their writings vary in style and length, and represent an eclectic array of literary genres: history, poetry, law codes and letters, among others.
+Their writings vary in style and length and represent an eclectic array of literary genres: history, poetry, law codes and letters, among others.

 It’s strange, therefore, how readers will often approach the Scriptures with a one-size-fits-all mentality.
 They treat the Bible as if it were a homogeneous unit, a sort of moral and spiritual instruction manual from which they can draw verses with little regard for historical or literary context.

-Thankfully God, the ultimate author of Scripture, never designed his word to be read that way.
-He didn’t use humans as robotic writing tools bereft of personality, but spoke through their individual styles and unique experiences.
-To be sure, the 66 books tell God’s unified story of creation, fall, redemption and restoration.
+Thankfully God, the ultimate author of Scripture, never designed his Word to be read that way.
+He didn’t use humans as robotic writing tools bereft of personality but spoke through their individual styles and experiences.
+To be sure, the 66 books tell God’s unified story of Creation, Fall, Redemption and Restoration.
 But they do so in a kaleidoscope of human voices that speak about God to the whole person – heart, mind and imagination.

 As with any type of narrative, this massive tract of Scripture shouldn’t be approached piecemeal, combed over for hidden meanings in every verse and behind every detail.
 Rather, each account should be read first of all as an integral whole, allowed to flow where it will, with an eye toward its main theme or themes.
 What does this episode say about God in relation to his people?
 What does it reveal about his character?
 How does it fit into his larger narrative drama of redemption through his Son?